YeonuiKwak/Project_MacActivation/README.md

-# Project_MacActivation
+# Project_Global Poly(A) Tail Length Profiling upon Macrophage Activation
-Cod for processing and analyzing all sequencing data relevant to macrophage activation.
+Code for processing and analyzing all sequencing data relevant to this project.